 That’s because IB demands students take a comparative and multi-perspective approach to history.
 They ask students to understand that the causes, impact, and aftermath of the war between Mexico and the United States in 1848 differ depending on the perspective you adopt -- be it that of Mexico or America.

 IB History courses provide a balance of structure and flexibility as they examine various aspects of history, including political, economic, social, and cultural factors.
 Students face the challenge of researching their position and defending it with evidence from primary sources.

-“Students come to understand cause and effect, that historical events are not isolated in time but are connected to what came before and influence what comes after,” says Ms. Ciccarone.
-“They are expected to ask questions, engage in open dialogue, debate various points of view, and reflect on what they’ve heard.
+IB challenges students to make broad connections between what they are learning and today’s world.
+The aim is that "students come to understand cause and effect, that historical events are not isolated in time but are connected to what came before and influence what comes after.
+They are expected to ask questions, engage in open dialogue, debate various points of view, and reflect on what they’ve heard.
 There are multiple opportunities for students to shine.”